 Fonthill offers castle rentals year-round, as well as indoor and outdoor options.

 Oheka Castle Hotel and Estate

 Also known as the Otto Kahn Estate, or the ‘Gold Coast Mansion’, this castle is located on the North Shore of Long Island, in the West Hills section of Huntington, NY.
+The architecture of this place is quite similar to that of the Ryman theater in Nashville.
 It was the country home of investment financier and philanthropist Otto Hermann Kahn and his family.
 Oheka resides majestically on the highest point of Long Island, exuding the elegance and refinement of a chateau in France, coupled with a rich American history.
 Nowadays, the castle is recognized as one of the most prestigious wedding and event venues in the World (Kevin Jonas and Danielle Deleasa got married here!), and is a member of Historic Hotels of America®, a program that celebrates the finest hotels across America.
 The castle boasts 32 luxurious guest rooms and suites, a stately library, in-room massages, a garden designed by prominent landscape designers the Olmsted Brothers, and more!

 Want to host an event here?
 Oheka offers plenty of packages for galas, weddings, special anniversaries, bar/bat mitzvahs, sweet sixteens, and other special occasion events!
 To book an appointment with a sales representative to tour the castle and gardens, they have a request form on their site.